 The Strategic Plan undergoes a review and update by Congress every four years.
 It is supplemented by an Organization-wide Operating Plan containing concrete actions for each LTG and SO with assigned responsibilities for their implementation to relevant stakeholders.
 The Operating Plan is linked to the four-year budget and is constantly monitored through the WMO E&M system.

-5.1 Long-term Goals and Strategic Objectives related to WCDS
+5.1 Long-term Goals and Strategic Objectives related to WCDF

 In each WMO Strategic Plan, capacity development has been a key cross-cutting element needed for achieving the goals and strategic objectives.
-The WCDS is a supporting strategy to the WMO Strategic Plan organically linked to the LTG 4 with its three Strategic Objectives, which for the period 2024–2027 are defined as follows:
+The WCDF is a supporting strategy to the WMO Strategic Plan organically linked to the LTG 4 with its three Strategic Objectives, which for the period 2024–2027 are defined as follows:

 WMO SP 2024–2027 Goal 4: Close the capacity gap on weather, climate, hydrological and related environmental services: Enhancing service delivery capacity of developing countries to ensure availability of essential information and services needed by governments, economic sectors and citizens